pmiklashevych/seeking-alpha-test/README.md

 # Seeking Alpha React + TypeScript Test

 This is a small project built with React and TypeScript.
 The project solves the [problem](#the-problem) described below.
+Here is a short description of the files:

 - `src/components/Cell.tsx` is a represental component which shows dead or alive cells
 - `src/component/Grid.tsx` is a stateful component which manages status ("dead" or "alive") of the cells per "tick"
 - `src/component/Player.tsx` is a stateful component which decides when the grid should tick
+- `App.tsx` is a component which shows a player with 50x50 grid with random initial state
 - `src/util/helper.ts` is a helper which holds functions to generate/transform cell's statuses ("dead" or "alive") according to business requirements
-- `App.tsx` is a component which shows a player with 50x50 grid with random initial state
 - `src/util/helper.test.ts` is a set of tests to cover data generation and data transformation

 ## Getting started